stasgm/my-film-list/README.md

   - [ ] type (serial\film).
 Add to filters
   - [ ] last serial episode
 - [ ]  add details page for film information (links, description)
+- [ ]  when click the 'edit' button highlight it and undo action on the next click

 ## Deployment